 HighPeak Energy, Inc., a Delaware corporation, was formed in October 2019.
 The Company's assets are located primarily in Howard and Borden Counties, Texas, and to a lesser extent Scurry and Mitchell Counties, which lie within the northeastern part of the crude oil-rich Midland Basin.
-As of March 31, 2023, the assets consisted of two highly contiguous leasehold positions of approximately 127,227 gross (112,745 net) acres, approximately 61% of which were held by production, with an average working interest of 89%.
-Our acreage is composed of two core areas, Flat Top to the north and Signal Peak to the south.
+As of June 30, 2023, the assets consisted of two generally contiguous leasehold positions of approximately 127,267 gross (114,164 net) acres (consisting of 63,574 net acres in our Flat Top area to the north and 50,590 net acres in our Signal Peak area to the south) covering various subsurface depths, approximately 62% of which were held by production, with an average working interest of approximately 90%.
 We operate approximately 98% of the net acreage across the Company's assets and more than 90% of the net operated acreage provides for horizontal wells with lateral lengths of 10,000 feet or greater.
-For the three months ended March 31, 2023, approximately 94% and 6% of sales volumes from the assets were attributable to liquids (both crude oil and NGL) and natural gas, respectively.
-As of March 31, 2023, HighPeak Energy was developing its properties using five (5) drilling rigs and four (4) frac fleets and with the recent downturn in commodity prices and the possibility of a recession later this year, now expects to average two (2) drilling rigs and two (2) frac crews from June through the remainder of 2023.
+For the six months ended June 30, 2023, approximately 93% and 7% of sales volumes from the assets were attributable to liquids (both crude oil and NGL) and natural gas, respectively.
+As of June 30, 2023, HighPeak Energy was developing its properties using two (2) drilling rigs and two (2) frac fleets and expects to average two (2) drilling rigs and one (1) frac crew for the remainder of 2023.